trinodb/trino-go-client/README.md

 ### Configuration Options

 You can tune the spooling protocol using the following parameters, passed as `sql.Named` arguments to your query:

-- **Spooling Worker Count**
+- **Spooling Worker Count** `sql.Named("spooling_worker_count", "N")`
-  `sql.Named("spooling_worker_count", "N")`
   Sets the number of parallel workers used to download spooled segments.
   **Default:** `5`
   **Considerations:**
   - Increasing this value can improve throughput for large result sets, especially on high-latency networks.
   - Higher values increase parallelism but may also increase memory usage.

-- **Max Out-of-Order Segments**
+- **Max Out-of-Order Segments** `sql.Named("max_out_of_order_segments", "N")`
-  `sql.Named("max_out_of_order_segments", "N")`
   Sets the maximum number of segments that can be downloaded and buffered out-of-order before blocking further downloads.
   **Default:** `10`
   **Considerations:**
   - Higher values increase the potential memory usage, but actual usage depends on download behavior and may be lower in practice.
   - Higher values reduce the chance that one slow or stalled segment will block the download of additional segments.
   - Lower values reduce memory usage but may limit parallelism and throughput.

 **Note:**
 It is **not allowed** to set `spooling_worker_count` higher than `max_out_of_order_segments` — doing so will result in an error.

 Each download worker must reserve a slot for the segment it fetches, and a slot is only released when that segment can be processed in order.
-The total number of slots corresponds to max_out_of_order_segments.
+The total number of slots corresponds to `max_out_of_order_segments`.
 If you configure more workers than allowed out-of-order segments, the extra workers would immediately block while waiting for a slot — defeating the purpose of parallelism and potentially wasting resources.

 #### Example: Customizing Spooling Parameters